Big 5 Sporting Goods

 Big 5 Sporting Goods began as five Army-Navy surplus stores in Southern California when it opened in 1955.
 Since then, the company evolved its brand and has successfully remained a sports retail leader.
 Big 5, publicly traded since 2002, employs over 9,000 people in over 430 stores across 11 western states.

 One major challenge for the company was the widespread employee population and retail hours.
 Injuries occurring during the weekend were not reported timely and medical care and treatment were delayed.
-To resolve the issues, Big 5 began to explore a 24/7 nurse triage program.
+To resolve the issues, Big 5 began to explore an Advocacy 24/7 program.
 Big 5 wanted a program that would allow employees to report a claim from any location at any time.
 This would not only facilitate and streamline the claims reporting process, but would also direct care and authorize treatment at facilities.

 Trust the Process

 At first, there was a slight challenge to receive buy-in for the immediate intervention model as this was a big change for the employees.
 However, everyone quickly understood the long-term benefits of reporting an injury and seeking treatment if needed.
 Utilization has since been at an all-time high, increasing the percentage of claims initiated through Advocacy 24/7 from 75% in 2013 to 95% in 2017.

 By focusing on removing hurdles for reporting a claim, Big 5 has seen dramatic changes across their claims book of business.
 Average open time for indemnity claims has dropped 71% and average incurred rates dropped 29%.